 Dr. Das is an Associate Professor of Dance at Washington University in St. Louis.
 Her research interests include dance in the African diaspora, musical theater dance, and the politics of performance in the twentieth century.
 She is the author of Katherine Dunham: Dance and the African Diaspora, which won the 2018 de la Torre Bueno Best First Book Award from the Dance Studies Association and a 2019 honorable mention Errol Hill Award for outstanding scholarship in African American theatre and performance from the American Society for Theatre Research.
 Dr. Das is a Certified Instructor of Dunham Technique and is passionate about teaching the history, theory, and practice of dance from a globally-informed perspective.

 Katherine Dunham (1909-2006) was a scholar-artist-activist committed to humanist work in theory and in practice.
-She was a dance anthropologist, a theorist, a founder of her own company, and creator of the renowned Dunham Technique, which revolutionized dance.
+She was a dance anthropologist, a theorist, a founder of her own dance company, mentor, educator, and creator of the renowned Dunham Technique, which revolutionized dance.
 She traveled to 60 countries sharing her genius and graced the big screen in movies like Stormy Weather.

 Ms. Dunham's commitment to local communities and international engagement meant that she led a life that was at once widely heralded and simultaneously marginalized by mainstream academics.
 This edited volume seeks to build on the recognition of Ms. Dunham's scholar-artist-activist legacy by recognizing her work as an embodied scholar of African Diaspora studies.
 Ms. Dunham is an inspiration for an integrated, interdisciplinary approach to collaboratively studying arts, sciences, and humanities. [photo credit: Dwight Carter]